Sign In Register

 Healthcare Facilities25

-Trent has an average annual temperature of 63°F (17°C).
+Trent enjoys a temperate climate with an average annual temperature of 63°F (17°C).
 Winters average 44°F in January while summers reach 82°F in July.
-Annual precipitation is 26.5 inches.
-The area enjoys 328 sunny days per year.
+The area gets 328 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 26.5 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 1,917 feet.

 Temperature